Wyrrrd/Rocket_Turrets/README.md

 + [Bob's Metals, Chemicals and Intermediates](https://mods.factorio.com/mod/bobplates) - replace recipe ingredients similar to how Bob's Warfare depends on it

 ### Locale
 If you want to contribute by translating this mod, you can view the existing translations [here](https://github.com/Wyrrrd/Rocket_Turrets/tree/master/locale).
 I'd be happy to add your language and credits to the next release.
-Especially the polish translation is in need of a proper informational page.

 ### Credit
 - Thanks to [Kamsta99](https://mods.factorio.com/user/kamsta99) for the [original mod](https://mods.factorio.com/mod/RocketTurrets) and the [vanilla version](https://mods.factorio.com/mod/RocketTurretsNonBob).
-- Thanks to [Friendch](https://mods.factorio.com/user/Friendch) for the french translation.
+- Thanks to [Friendch](https://mods.factorio.com/user/Friendch) for the french translation and [VanillaRainbow92](https://mods.factorio.com/user/VanillaRainbow92) for the italian translation.